Hey everybody! Welcome back.

 7 of 22 – Lucerne, Switzerland

 Here’s a photo Holly snapped with her phone from the pool deck at the Hotel Villa Honegg near Lucerne.
 That is Lake Lucerne you see below.
 Quite frankly, this may be the most magnificent pool view in the world.
+It’s also one of the most romantic spots in Switzerland for couples.

 8 of 22 – Grindelwald, Switzerland